twisted/twisted/docs/development/compatibility-policy.rst

             self.assertEqual(creds.hashed, b"bar")

-Deprecation for whole packages or modules can be tested using the `importlib.reload` helper.
+Test deprecation of whole modules or packages using the `importlib.reload` helper:

 .. code-block:: python